Meet the candidates running for the Summit School District Board of Education

 Chris Guarino has lived in Summit County since 2002, and he’s worked as a project management consultant with the school district on and off for about 15 years.

-He hopes to be a consensus builder on the school board, and he believes in listening and making sure everyone has a voice at the table regardless of his personal stance on a subject.
+He hopes to be a consensus builder on the school board, and he believes in listening and ensuring everyone has a voice at the table regardless of his stance on a subject.

 “I believe what’s most important is that we’re all respectful, we’ve listened to each other and we focus on proactive communication,” Guarino said.

 Guarino said he could be an asset to the board as it looks at its master plan and facilities management projects.
-Aside from this area of expertise, he said he is a passionate parent who believes in quality education, putting students first and investing in teachers to make sure they have the essential resources and capacity to support students.
+He said he is also a passionate parent who believes in quality education, putting students first and investing in teachers to make sure they have the essential resources to support students.

 Kate Hudnut

 Kate Hudnut is nearing the end of a four-year term on the school board, and she isn’t quite ready to say goodbye.
-Having served as president since the start of 2020, Hudnut said she cherishes the knowledge of the public education system she’s acquired while on the board.
+As president since the start of 2020, Hudnut said she cherishes the knowledge of the public education system she’s acquired while on the board.

 Hudnut said she is passionate about growing the three pillars of the district’s strategic plan: ensuring the academic and personal success of every student, building an equitable learning system and creating community and family partnerships to enhance learning.